hazelcast/hazelcast-jclouds/README.md

 # Discovering Members with jclouds

 Hazelcast members and native clients support jclouds&reg; for discovery.
 It is useful when you do not want to provide or you cannot provide the list of possible IP addresses on various cloud providers.
-However, currently, for AWS EC2 which is also based on jclouds, you still need to configure your cluster using the <aws> element as described in [Discovering Members within EC2 Cloud](https://github.com/hazelcast/hazelcast-aws/blob/master/README.md).

 To configure your cluster to use jclouds auto-discovery, follow these steps: